Family Resources

 As part of the program, certified student tutors from the WVU Honors College and other tutors will provide up to three hours of tutoring per week in a variety of subject areas, including:

 Tutoring is currently being offered in scheduled groups of two school-age children with one tutor and via scheduled drop-in sessions.
-Tutoring services will continue until the end of the University semester.
+Tutoring services for the Spring 2021 semester will end on May 3.

 Faculty and staff must apply online for the virtual tutoring program, and criteria for consideration will be similar to those used for the WVU Faculty Childcare Emergency Relief Fund.
 Limited slots are available, but applications will be considered on a rolling basis.